 - 2 cups blueberries, rinsed and dried

 The day before or before noon, preheat oven to 325 degrees F. (25 degrees F less if using glass or dark metal pan).
 Lightly grease (spray and wipe out) 9x13 pan.
 Combine graham crackers, 1/4 cup sugar and melted butter.
 Press crust mixture into pan.
 Bake for 12-15 minutes.
 While baking, beat cream cheese and 1 cup sugar.
 Add flour and vanilla.
 Mix well.
 Add sour cream.
 Mix.
 Add eggs one at a time.
 Mix until just combined.
 Don't over beat.
 Pour batter over crust.
-In a food processor, crust 1 cup blueberries.
-Hand stir-in last cup blueberries.
-Spoon berries over cheesecake batter.
-Draw knife through mixture to create marble effect.
+In a food processor, crush 1 cup blueberries.
+Stir the whole blueberries into the crushed ones.
+Spoon the berry mixture over cheesecake batter.
+Draw knife through mixture to create a marble effect.
 Bake for 50 minutes or until done.
 Center should wiggle a little.
-Completely cool on wire rack.
+Cool completely on wire rack.
 Refrigerate 4 hours or overnight.